 This award is given to practicing ISD/ESA special education administrators who emulate the qualities of honesty, integrity, trust, and compassion that were exemplified by Murray Batten throughout his lifetime.

 This special award is dedicated at a special time of the year, which is most reflective of the ideals of this compassionate and caring man.
-The award will be presented at the MAASE meeting scheduled closest to Christmas.
+The award will be presented at the MAASE meeting scheduled in December.

 Nominations for the Murray O. Batten Award are considered by the MAASE Murray O. Batten Award Committee.
-This committee is formed annually and is chaired by the ISD/ESA MAASE Executive Board Representative.
-It includes the previous year’s award recipient, a member of the Batten family (if possible), and three additional MAASE members.
+This committee is formed annually and is chaired by the MAASE Board of Directors ISD/ESA Representative.

 Following is an excerpt of the presentation by Rebecca McIntyre, Board of Directors ISD/ESA Representative: